-Some in Nashville want a beautiful, picturesque lawn for their landscape, and some do not.
+As a landscape company in Nashville, we have some clients who want a beautiful, picturesque lawn for their landscape, and some do not.
 It is simply a matter of taste and budget.
 Regardless of your preference, a recent job that our landscape company installed emphasizes the importance of healthy soil and laying sod at the right time of the year.

 Though sod can be laid during most parts of the year, fall and early spring really are optimal times The temps are cool and the moisture is high.
 Along with proper timing, a good foundation of graded compost and microbiologic fertilizers help get the green stuff off to a booming start.
 We suggest a 1″ under layer of premium compost and granular fertilizer per application rates.
 Liquid natural fertilizers can also be applied throughout the seasons to help keep turf at its finest.